dackerman/aishell/README.md

 ```
 $ node dist/index.js find all files larger than 100MB
 Generating command...

+Suggested command:
 find . -type f -size +100M

+Press [Enter] to accept, or type a clarification: only search in the Documents folder

+Updating command...

+Suggested command:
+find ~/Documents -type f -size +100M

+Press [Enter] to accept, or type a clarification:
+find ~/Documents -type f -size +100M
 ```

 ## How It Works